telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

     port: 8866,
 };

-// Use this only for debugging purposes as it introduces a security issue process.env.NODE_TLS_REJECT_UNAUTHORIZED = 0;
+// Use this only for debugging purposes as it introduces a security issue. process.env.NODE_TLS_REJECT_UNAUTHORIZED = 0;

 const setFiddlerProxy = (options) => {
-    if (typeof options === "string") { // options can be URL string. options = url.parse(options);
+    if (typeof options === "string") { // Options can be URL string. options = url.parse(options);
     }
     if (!options.host && !options.hostname) {